All articles

 Marriott STARS perks →

-W Kuala Lumpur Marriott STARS
+W Kuala Lumpur Marriott Luminous

-The design-led option in the Golden Triangle — striking beds, a genuinely good view from the higher floors, and the brand's usual scene-driven energy in the public spaces.
+The design-led option in the Golden Triangle — striking beds, a good view from the higher floors, and the brand's usual scene-driven energy in the public spaces.
 It reads younger than its Ritz-Carlton and St. Regis stablemates, for better or worse depending on what you want from a stay.

 Best for: Design-forward travellers; a livelier Golden Triangle base